The Old Bridge in Mostar is one of BiH’s top attractions. This guide tells you all about the famed Mostar Bridge jump

-It is a common spot for hosting the Red Bull Cliff Diving Championships which then get broadcast all around the world.
+It is a common spot for hosting the Red Bull Cliff Diving Championships, which then get broadcast worldwide.
 In fact, they are due to return later this year in August.
 So if you’re interested in seeing how the professionals dive from the bridge, then be sure to tune in!
 But if you are looking to do the jump yourself, well, then here’s everything I learned from my experience.

 A Few Important Things To Know About Jumping From Mostar Bridge

-Before we get into the nitty-gritty details, here’s a quick rundown of the most popular questions people have and are the same ones which I had before doing the bridge jump.
+Before we get into the nitty-gritty details, here’s a quick rundown of the most popular questions people have and are the same ones that I had before doing the bridge jump.

 How Much Does The Mostar Bridge Jumping Cost

-It costs 20 Euros to sign up to the bridge jumping into water, and an additional 10 Euros for your practice jumps from a smaller 10-meter platform.
-But if you do the practice jumps and then decide that the full jump is not for you, then you only have to pay the initial 10 Euros.
+It costs 20 Euros to sign up to the bridge jumping into the water, and an additional 10 Euros for your practice jumps from a smaller 10-meter platform.
+But if you do the practice jumps and then decide that the full jump is not for you, you only have to pay the initial 10 Euros.

 What Should You Wear While Jumping